AlphaKretin/bastion-bot/README.md

 `triviaHintTime` is the time at which Bastion will provide a hint for the player in the trivia game, in milliseconds.
 If it is greater than `triviaTimeLimit`, the hint will never display, which may be behaviour you desire.
 This field is optional - if it is missing, Bastion will default to what you see above.

 `triviaMaxRounds` is the maximum number of rounds a player can set the trivia game to run for, to prevent someone from forcing it to run for an arbitrarily long time.
 This field is optional - if it is missing, Bastion will default to what you see above.

+`triviaLocks` is an object with server IDs as keys and an array of channel IDs as the properties.
+If a server is in the object, the trivia game can only be player in the channels listed in the array.
+This field is optional - if it is missing, Bastion will default to what you see above, and you can configure it through Bastion even if you don't run the copy using the `.tlock` command.

 ### Shortcuts
 By default, the shortcut file is called `shortcuts.json`, and is expected to be found in a subfolder of the local directory called `config`, i.e. `config/shortcuts.json`.
 The script expects `shortcut.json` to contain a JSON array of arrays, with contents like the following: